keptn/keptn.github.io/content/docs/install/istio/index.md

 ---

 Istio must be installed in order to access the services that Keptn deploys using `helm-service`.
-You can instead use and install the [Job Executor Service](https://artifacthub.io/packages/keptn/keptn-integrations/job-executor-service) to deploy these services.
+If you don't want to use Istio or have no need for it, you can instead install and use the [Job Executor Service](https://artifacthub.io/packages/keptn/keptn-integrations/job-executor-service) to deploy these services.

 Please follow the steps in sequential order